-Important Note: Your deductible, copayment, and/or coinsurance (whichever applies to you) will be waived for: insulin infusion pumps; orally-administered anticancer prescription drugs to kill or slow the growth of cancerous cells; and, when your health plan is a non-grandfathered health plan under the Affordable Care Act, certain preventive drugs as recommended and supported by the Health Resources and Services Administration, and the U.S. Preventive Services Task Force.
+Important Note: Your deductible, copayment, and/or coinsurance (whichever applies to you) will be waived for: insulin infusion pumps; orally-administered anticancer prescription drugs to kill or slow the growth of cancerous cells; drugs to treat the 2019 novel coronavirus disease (COVID-19) on or after January 1, 2021; and, when your health plan is a non-grandfathered health plan under the Affordable Care Act, certain preventive drugs as recommended and supported by the Health Resources and Services Administration, and the U.S. Preventive Services Task Force.